andrewBatutin/andrewBatutin.github.io/_drafts/prob_est/prob_est.md

 |70 %|122|
 |50 %|98|

-If you compare it with the mean value (102 AWD) you'll see why you shouldn't just use mean value as your final estimate.
+If you compare it with the mean value (102 AWD), you'll see why you shouldn't just use mean value as your final estimate.

 So here it is - your Probabilistic Estimation Value.